cityssm/national-dragonfly-day/README.md

 Use the dragonfly to eat the mosquitoes!

-Click the mosquitoes with the dragonfly's mouth to make them disappear.
+Mouse over the mosquitoes with the dragonfly's mouth to make them disappear.

 ## Credits